letanure/resend-cli/README.md

 Commands:
-  create [options]  Create a new API key in Resend delete [options]  Delete an existing API key from Resend list              List all API keys in Resend
+  create [options]  Create a new API key in Resend delete [options]  Delete an existing API key from Resend list [options]    List all API keys in Resend

 ```
 ### audiences